 Scotland has a huge musical heritage, and most of the stuff they produce is – fortunately – better than their bagpipe din.
 But I’ll get to that later.

-If you see someone playing bagpipes, they’ll probably be wearing a kilt, a Scottish skirt traditionally designed for men.
+If you see someone playing bagpipes, they’ll probably be wearing a tartan kilt, a Scottish skirt traditionally designed for men.
+You can learn more about the Scottish dress in this thorough guide.

 You’ll hear bagpipes.
 But you’ll also hear lots of accents.